opticalgreen/opticalgreen.github.io/_pages/about.md

 My research interests include computational optical imaging, biomedical imaging, and phase retrieval.
 Now I am a member of Bachelor-Master-PhD Integrated Innovation Honors Class for Optoeletronics, pursuing a Bachelor's Degree at the School of Optical and Electronic Information, Huazhong University of Science and Technology, China.

+From February 2024 to November 2024, I was advised by Prof. Shili Wei(Now at University of Electronic Science and Technology of China) and Prof. Donglin Ma at the Laboratory for Modern Applied Optics, Huazhong University of Science and Technology, focusing on diffraction calculation.
+Prior to this, from March 2023 to August 2023, I was advised by Prof. Jianfeng Zang at the Laboratory for Soft Nanomaterials and Devices, Huazhong University of Science and Technology, where I worked on intelligent soft biomaterials.

 Projects
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.